JamesCalingo/sportventures/posts/bananaball2.md

 For me, I was allowed to buy my tickets about a week or so before Thanksgiving 2024.
 Inasmuch as I would have liked to go to multiple events, I decided to hone in on one specific stop: Fenway Park.

+### STEALTH 2026 UPDATE

+I told myself I wouldn't do this, but I felt that I wanted to in order to keep this post "time independent" as opposed to "time sensitive".

+In late August 2025, the K Club interest list closed for 2026.
+A few days later, I got an email about the incoming K Club class.

+From what I can glean off of that email (and what I read on Reddit a few days later), K Club membership is now application based (of course, whether or not they keep this won't be seen for A FULL YEAR).
+There is the possibility that it's always been like this and I forgot, but I don't recall having to do some of the things I've heard about; for example, I was told to be ready to be contacted as a referral for applicants, and someone on Reddit asked me if they could list me as a reference.

+Clearly, the Bananas know about the importance of the K Club and/or are still getting wannabe scalpers as members, so they're doing what they can to try and cut that down, because as their email says, "we want to continue to only get the biggest and best Banana Ball fans to join our K Club".

 ---

 ### UP NEXT: